Creative Writing, Poetry & Spoken Word

 Karol Brown was born and raised in Dayton, Ohio.
 She lived in the Seattle area for over 28 years before returning to Dayton in 2015.
 She has a Bachelor of Science in nutrition from the University of Dayton and a masters in public health education from Loma Linda University.
 Karol retired after 30 years with the Veteran’s Affairs Medical Center as a dietitian and health education program manager.

 Karol earned a teaching artist certificate from the Washington State Teaching Artist Training Lab.
 For over 20 years, Karol has shared her passion for Harriet Tubman by portraying her as a wise, cheerful, 92-year-old woman.…

-Joanie Calem has been a performing musician and music teacher since 1983.
+Joanie Calem has been a performing musician, music teacher, and storyteller since 1983.
 She graduated from the Rubin Academy of Music in Jerusalem, Israel, with a major in piano and went on to study music education at the Levinsky Teaching Seminar in Ramat Aviv, Israel.
-She studied composition with composer Hagar Kadima in Tel Aviv, Israel, and completed her degree, music in community building, at DePaul University in Chicago, Illinois.
+She studied composition with Israeli composer Hagar Kadima in Tel Aviv, Israel, and completed her degree, music in community building, at DePaul University in Chicago, Illinois.
 Having lived overseas for 23 years, Joanie is well versed in multi-cultural experiences and cross-cultural interchanges.
 Joanie moved to the Columbus, Ohio, area in 1998 and has been teaching music and performing all over the Midwest ever since.…